multycloud/multy-docs/blog/2022-05-18-why_grpc/index.md

 Although, there are many good alternatives and I want to talk about one in particular - gRPC.

 From my days as a Software Engineer at Google, I have grown quite fond of gRPC.
 Google uses it **everywhere**, from communicating between frontend and backend, to communicating with database servers to all kinds of microservices.
-It the core communication framework that powers everything from the 8.5 billion Google searches per day the internal communication layer between each teams' microservices.
+It's the core communication framework that powers everything from the 8.5 billion Google searches per day the internal communication layer between each teams' microservices.

 <div class="text--center">